alexanderclayton/Module-5-Challenge-Schedule/README.md

 4. WHEN I click into a timeblock
     THEN I can enter an event

-    This seemed to work simply because I set each of these timeblocks as <textarea> in the HTML file...
-I originally created them as <inputs> but the CSS file seemed to call for <textarea>.
+    This seemed to work simply because I set each of these timeblocks as "<textarea>" in the HTML file...
+I originally created them as "<input>s" but the CSS file seemed to call for "<textarea>".

 5. WHEN I click the save button for that timeblock THEN the text for that event is saved in local storage